dangitfaith-conn/kudos/observations.md

 ## Takeaways
 ### Seeing the forest for the trees
-It's up to you to keep the high-level goal in mind, otherwise the both of you could be adding code that is myopic.
+It's up to you to keep the high-level goal in mind, otherwise the both you and Gemini could be adding code that is myopic.
 Reference your plan and goals frequently when prompting.

 ### Great for ideation and documenting
 I loved being able to generate a prd, tech plan, and test plan so quickly with Gemini.
 I think the key here is to be detailed as you can upfront.
 Then let Gemini ask you follow-up questions.
 I also appreciate the code comments Gemini quickly adds.
 Very helpful for engineers of all levels.